zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 terms of which alternatives are evaluated.

-But this doesn't at all mean that architectural considerations become a matter of taste, and the subject of endless debate[^1].
-In my experience, a very productive approach to architectural decision making is to split the discussion into two decoupled levels: evidence and utility.
-I have successfully used this method in workshops to achieve broadly supported architectural decisions, even in polarised environments.
+But this doesn't at all mean that architectural considerations become a matter of taste, or must be the subject of endless debate[^1], as often happens.
+(I define "architectural decisions" loosely as: decisions in IT which have a large impact over a wide scope.
+They take place at every level from IT strategy down to developer teams.)

+In my experience, a very productive approach to shared architectural decision making is to split the discussion into two decoupled levels: evidence and utility.
+I have successfully used this in workshops to achieve "the best" architectural decisions, even in environments where opinions were strongly divided.

 #### Evidence

 On the evidence level, the goal is to establish agreed-upon objective conclusions based on evidence.
-E.g.: "alternative A takes X less time to build, whereas B is Y times more reliable".
+E.g.: "Alternative A takes X less time to build, whereas B is Y times more reliable".
 The quantities X and Y needn't be exact, but must be supported by evidence and be uncontested by any party.